matej-zajacik/witchslayer-novel/RawWitchslayerNovel.md

 Before venturing deeper into the trepidations of a demon-hunter's life, I grabbed a thick bough lying in the mud, and with a warcry worth a Rike, I charged the beast.
 That's how my old man always did it.
 If violence is inevitable, don't hesitate, don't think, just do it.

 The startled dog leaped away at first, but after the initial shock, it returned to defend its kill.
 Or, as it seems, rather make a new one!
-I shouted, menaceed, and swung like crazed.
+I shouted, menaced, and swung like crazed.
 Knowing I was a lot heavier than the beast, I felt quite safe.
 Yet no matter how wild I went, I could't match its growing ferocity.
 And I didn't possess fangs, as much as I'd love to.
 The monster managed to grab a hold of my coat, pulling and jerking, trying to throw me off balance.
 In vain.
 As I suspected, the poor famished dog simply didn't have enough weight on me.
 After what looked like a moment, but probably took a good few minutes of a heated do-or-die skirmish, the bough crashed into the dog's bottom jaw, falling apart.

 All of a sudden, I had no weapon in my hands but a piece of snapped wood.
 Thank you, father.
 For not allowing me to bring a proper weapon with me on a mission that's all about slaying demons.
 Seems like a good and well-reasoned idea to me.
 But...

 There was no fuss.
 No more grunts, snarls, biting fangs.
 Nothing.
 The poor beast was dead.

 Damn, that one hit him on the button.
-A truly loveable puppy, motionless in the mud, rotten from inside.
+A truly loveable puppy, motionless in the mud, rotting from inside.
 Every last bit of me wanted to investigate what this thing actually was, by what kind of arcane curse it was befallen.
-Reading books is one thing, but messing with the subject in person, or rather in hands, is a whole another level.
+Reading books is one thing, but messing with the subject in person, or rather in dog, is a whole another level.
 No time for that, though.
 I could only imagine what horrors might have been happening in the town ahead right now.

 I could hear faint, distant sounds of commotion, bearing on from the town.
-Must make haste, save the day, and the ladies.
+Must make haste, save the day, win the ladies.
 Maybe there'd be some time to examine the beast later, but now it was time to leave the scene of romance, I guessed.

 As I walked forward, and the adrenaline rush settled down, my elbow started to thump with pain.
 The skinny bastard scratched me hard.
 Observing the wound and twisting my arm around, I realized it was nothing to scoff at.
 Pretty deep cut.
 A wonderful thing was that I had nothing to mend it with.